Tuesday 15 October 2024

 You see, the world of the past few decades has seen change at unprecedented levels – people are less likely to stay in the same community for as long, families are far more likely to split up, individuals have far less job security, homes are no longer lived in for a lifetime – and we haven’t even touched on the accelerated change brought about by computers, the internet, social media and artificial intelligence.
 This has all propelled a pace of change in society that we could barely have imagined just ten years ago.

 Is the Church called to inhabit that same pace of change?
 Or is it called to be an oasis for people to find when their souls are wearied?
 Is the church called to a different kind of presence?
 God has a concern for the marginal spaces and for those who feel on the margins.
 For many, a fear of failure places them on the margins.
-A fear of not being able to keep up with this fast pass of change puts people on the margins.
+A fear of not being able to keep up with this fast pace of change puts people on the margins.
 Levels of anxiety and depression in our society are at an all-time high – and is there any wonder at it.
 It’s not just our young people, but people of every age.

 Where do they find the space to be fed, nurtured and cared for.
 Where do they get the permission to just stop and bask in something enriching of their souls?
 What if, amidst all the fevered activity of the world, our churches and their communities offered something more life giving and refreshing?